 Dr. Schreyer is a leading authority on Physical Therapy treatments for patients with neurological conditions, including Multiple Sclerosis, Parkinson’s disease, strokes and other brain traumas.
 He is also a specialist in treating patients with spinal cord injuries, amputation-related conditions and a host of orthopedic injuries.

 Known around the globe as an expert in Neurological physical therapy, Rob has written the definitive chapter on PT and Multiple Sclerosis in Physical Rehabilitation, the leading PT textbook.
-He is a professor in the Doctoral Physical Therapy Program at Touro College, where he teaches Human Anatomy, Neurological Rehabilitation, Prosthetics and Orthotics.
+He serves as the Dean of the School of Health Sciences at Mercer Community College.
+He has been a professor in the Doctoral Physical Therapy Program at Touro College, where he has taught Human Anatomy, Neurological Rehabilitation, Prosthetics and Orthotics.
 He has also taught in the Physical Therapy Programs at Columbia University and Hunter College.
 He has held leadership positions at both the Icahn School of Medicine at Mount Sinai and The Kessler Rehabilitation Center.

 Dr. Schreyer received his Doctorate of Physical Therapy at New York University and his B.S. in Exercise Science at Rutgers University.